Visiting Alaska? Well…you can’t miss the scenic drive from Anchorage to Seward.

 3. Alyeska Tram Ride

-A fun Alaska road trip favorite is the Alyeska tram ride.
+A fun Alaska road trip favorite is the Alyeska Aerial Tram ride.
 Located in the quaint town of Girdwood is the world-famous Alyeska Resort known for impressive skiing and a scenic tram ride.

 Once you turn into Girdwood and enter the Alyeska Resort, you can take the tram ride up the mountain at an elevation of 2,300 feet.
-At the top, you can enjoy views of Turnagain Arm and they also have a restaurant for dining with panoramic views to relax and recharge.
+At the top, you can enjoy views of Turnagain Arm and they also have a restaurant where you can dine with panoramic views to relax and recharge.

 The ticket price for the Alyeska Tram is: